georgian-io-archive/foreshadow/doc/users.rst

 By passing an optimizer into Foreshadow, it will attempt to optimize the pipeline it creates by extracting all the hyperparameters from the preprocessors and the estimator and passing them into the optimizer object along with the partially fit pipeline.
-This is a potentially long running process and is not reccomended to be used with estimators such as TPOT or AutoSklearn which also do their own optimization.
+This is a potentially long-running process and is not reccomended to be used with estimators such as TPOT or AutoSklearn which also do their own optimization.

 Preprocessor